Jharkhand Latest News And Updates

-In the General Elections, Congress was rejected by the Jharkhand electorate.
-As a part of strategy for the upcoming assembly elections, Jharkhand Pradesh Congress Committee (JPCC) is planning to organise 'chintan shivir' in different parts of the state to find means to get back the faith of the people.
-JPCC leaders are urged to be aware of the problems of the people of their districts and find out the demands of the people.
+In the General Elections 2014, Congress had been rejected by the Jharkhand electorate.
+As a part of the strategy for the assembly elections, Jharkhand Pradesh Congress Committee (JPCC) organised 'chintan shivir' in different parts of the state to find means to earn back the faith of the people.
+JPCC leaders were urged to be aware of the problems of the people of their districts and find out the demands of the people.
 But this did not work out for the INC.

-In other words, the present political situation in Jharkhand has made the Congress a little anxious.
-The Congress is set to contest the upcoming Jharkhand assembly elections all alone.
-Jharkhand Vikas Morcha (Prajatantrik) led by Babulal Marandi was among the regional parties which had to face defeat in the general election.
-However, Marandi said that his party will contest the assembly election from all 81 constituencies.
+The BJP contested Jharkhand assembly elections all alone.
+Jharkhand Vikas Morcha (Prajatantrik) led by Babulal Marandi had been among the regional parties which had to face defeat in the general elections 2014.

 Jharkhand Lok Sabha Election Summary 2014

 Earlier in the 2014 Parliamentary Elections, Bharatiya Janata Party (BJP) emerged victorious in Jharkhand by bagging 12 seats out of 14 seats.
 The Jharkhand Mukti Morcha party secured two seats in the state.

 |Opposition Party||Jharkhand Mukti Morcha|

 Jharkhand Election HistoryJharkhand is the state where active politics has always been under way right from the heydays, when the state came into existence as the breakaway faction from the erstwhile Bihar, in the year 2000.
 The electoral system of Jharkhand is divided between the assembly and parliamentary constituencies and in each of these many national and regional political parties vie for the power.
 It is also significant to note that Jharkhand has quite a huge number of political parties, compared to UP and Bihar.